 Manual control methods are commonly used for small areas and for treating areas where obstacles prohibit the use of other methods.
 Manual weed control is labor intensive and costly when compared to other methods as cut debris may have to be removed from the site.
 In addition, cut plants may not be killed and often resprout.
 An operator can be more selective in controlling specific weeds when using small, rather than larger, equipment.
-Using a chain saw to cut unwanted trees only is much less disruptive than using a large mower to cut down everything.
+Using a chain saw to cut unwanted trees only is much less disruptive to the right-of-way ecosystem than using a large mower to cut down everything.